ttapper98/Ohm2019/vn300/README.md

 #### If the node does not compile, verify the permissions for all the installed files, including libvnproglib-cpp.pc

 ## Future Goals
-*	Remove threadpool
+1. Move vnproglib into package
-*	Publish location data as sensor_msgs/NavSatFix
+1. Remove threadpool
-*	Publish IMU data as sensor_msgs/Imu
+1. Publish location data as sensor_msgs/NavSatFix
-*	Move vnproglib into package
+1. Publish IMU data as sensor_msgs/Imu
-*	Add option to begin publish only when GPSFix is true (?)
+1. Remove old message formats